pixeltris/GK6X/README.md

 ### `gui`

-Starts the GUI web server on http://localhost:6464 (requires the GUI build from the [releases](https://github.com/pixeltris/GK6X/releases) page).
+Starts the GUI web server on http://localhost:6464.
+To make GUI working, it's required to place content of GUI build from the [releases](https://github.com/pixeltris/GK6X/releases) page into `Build` directory.

 ### `gui_le`